opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 After you've completed [testing the workload](#testing-the-workload), make a PR from your fork to `opensearch-project` [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 Add a sample output and summary result to the PR description.
 Then, the OpenSearch Benchmark maintainers will review the PR.

 If approved, you'll be required to share the data corpora of your dataset, so the OpenSearch Benchmark team can add the dataset to a shared Amazon S3 bucket.
-If your corpora is stored in an S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
+If your corpora is currently available in an S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
 Otherwise, inform the maintainers of where the corpora currently resides.